 The first thing I suggest you do to start your journey is to invest in one of my favorite books.
 I’ve personally read it and it’s such an easy read with a ton of great content.
 Steal Like an Artist: 10 Things Nobody Told You About Being Creative

 Some of my favorite inspirations are brands that are NOTHING like mine.
 Start following some feeds, artists, and even topics that you’re interested in that aren’t anything like you.
 Stop looking towards similar people for inspiration.

 Intentional downtime.
 My best ideas are when I don’t have any other option but to think.
 An airplane and the shower are two of my favorite places to think.
 Taking an expo marker and a towel into your shower can be a great way to make sure your ideas don’t disappear in your brain.
 Just take a photo of your wall when your done and see if there’s anything there.
 Don’t tell yourself to think outside of the box, just give yourself space to write whatever comes to mind.
 Don’t pass off any thought as being not good enough, and give everything the attention it deserves after this time is up.

 In a world with consistency and repetition, when is the last time you strategically mixed it up in your creative business?
 Being original doesn’t just happen.
 Start somewhere.
 As Nike would say if they were on this blog post with me – Just do it.

 I hope this helps!

 I’m a hopeless romantic with a big smile and a big heart for capturing incredible couples across the globe.
-I BELIEVE IN giving PHOTOGRAPHERS the TOOLS TO grow a CREATIVE and purpose-filled business, SHARING MY PASSION, educating couples looking to get married, and SNUGGLing UP WITH A WARM CUP OF COFFEE.
+I give photographers the tools to grow a creative and purpose filled business, share my passion through images, educate couples looking to get married and am usually snuggled up with a warm cup of coffee.

 My timeline secrets to achieving the perfect wedding day.
 What makes wedding timelines run behind time and time again & how to avoid these common mistakes.